fkitsantas/MIMIR-to-AES256-IV/README.md

 - [.NET 7 Version](https://github.com/fkitsantas/MIMIR-to-AES256-IV/tree/dotNet7)

 Feel free to explore each to see the changes that were necessary to facilitate the migration.

-## Contribution

-Contributions are welcome.
-Please follow these guidelines:

-1. Fork the repository and create your branch from the appropriate version branch (either `dotNet5` or `dotNet7`).
-2. Ensure your code has proper comments and adheres to existing coding standards.
-3. Submit a Pull Request explaining your changes and the version they apply to.

 ## License